pigovsky/pigovsky/README.md

 production use by several
 large Mobile telecommunication operators in several countries.

-I integrated Message Manager on two large mobile telecommunication operators.
+I integrated Message Manager on two large mobile telecommunication operators and wrote a lot of supporting scripts for them.

-My experience in both DBSS (python-based) and BSSAPI (scala-based) helped a lot in solving communication gaps between them.
+My experience in both DBSS (python-based) and BSSAPI (scala-based) helped a lot in developing new features.

 I implemented a k8s cluster monitor and recommender that improves the quality of service for mission-critical applications.